aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/format-number-to-fraction/_index.md

 Here's a code snippet demonstrating these steps:

-{{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Cells-Formatting-FormatNumberToFraction.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Formatting-FormatNumberToFraction.py" >}}

 ### Additional Notes

 - The `Custom` property of the style object allows you to specify the exact fraction format.
 For example, `"# ??/???"` can display fractions with up to three digits in the denominator.
 - Aspose.Cells supports a wide range of number formats, including decimal, percentage, currency, and more.
 You can customize the format to meet your specific requirements.

-By following these steps, you can easily format numbers as fractions in Aspose.Cells for .NET.
+By following these steps, you can easily format numbers as fractions in Aspose.Cells for Python via .NET.
 This can be particularly useful for financial, statistical, or educational applications where precise fractional values are necessary.

-{{< app/cells/assistant language="csharp" >}}